The-hated-one/Codesmith-notes/precourse/shell.md

 ## Grep

 - `grep -ir "text string" *` find all text/files in this dir with "text string" in them.
+- `grep --context=10 -ir "text string" *` find all text in this dir with "text string" and show ten lines above and below each occurance.

+## SED

+- `sed -n '20,40p;41q' file_name` look at lines 20-40 in a certain file.

 ## Bash shortcuts